 KLM passengers must bring their own face masks on all flights

-Like most major carriers, KLM has grounded almost all its airplanes due to the coronavirus pandemic, but is still operating a small number of flights.
+Like most major carriers, KLM has grounded almost all its airplanes due to the COVID-19 pandemic, but is still operating a small number of flights.

 "Wearing facial protection during boarding and on board is mandatory for KLM passengers.
 Passengers must ensure that they carry the required facial protection with them," KLM said.
 Passengers without adequate facial protection may be refused boarding at the gate, it added.